p2ppsr/babbage-sdk/README.md

     *   `obj.label` **[String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The label for the transactions to return
     *   `obj.limit` **[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** Provide a limit on the number of outputs that will be returned. (optional, default `25`)
     *   `obj.offset` **[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** Provide an offset into the list of outputs. (optional, default `0`)
+    *   `obj.addInputsAndOutputs` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** Optional.
+If true, include the list of transaction inputs and outputs when retrieving transactions.
+Enabling this option adds the 'inputs' and 'outputs' properties to each transaction, providing detailed information about the transaction's inputs and outputs. (optional, default `false`)
+    *   `obj.includeBasket` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** Optional.
+If true, the basket for each input and output will be included. (optional, default `false`)
+    *   `obj.includeTags` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** Optional.
+If true, the tags on each input and output will be included. (optional, default `false`)

 Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)<[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)\<TransactionOutputDescriptor>>** A set of outputs that match the criteria